-Julie Caramanico, LPC, RYT, RCYT
+Julie Caramanico, MS, LPC, RYT, RCYT

-Julie provides private yoga sessions for children, adolescents, and adults.
-She is the primary yoga teacher for the Friendship Circle, which provides social activities for children with autism.
-She also teaches yoga for the Kinney Center at SJU.
+I have spent the last 7 years teaching yoga to children and adults throughout the Philadelphia region.
+I am the primary yoga teacher for the Friendship Circle in Philadelphia, which provides social activities for children with autism.
+I also teach yoga for the Kinney Center at Saint Joseph’s University.

 To inquire about therapy or yoga services, click here to shoot me a message.